 Residency Training Programme

 The Residency Training Programme must be approved beforehand by the respective Education Committee.
 A training programme will only be approved if it provides supervised training, postgraduate education, and clinical experience in the science and practice of companion animal internal medicine and their supporting disciplines.
+The training aims to equip the Resident with the skills necessary to pursue career goals in teaching, research and/ or specialty practice.

 Residents are encouraged to spend time at another training facility (externship) gaining experience in internal medicine or an allied Specialty.
+They are also encouraged to present original research at international meetings and to publish in peer-reviewed journals.

 The enrolment form must be filled in, signed and submitted with agreement (and signature) of the Programme Director, within two months of the start date of the Resident.
 The enrolment is valid for a period of 8 years after which time a new enrolment and payment is required.

-4. You will receive an official enrolment letter confirming that you are an ECIVM-CA resident
+- You will receive an official enrolment letter confirming that you are an ECIVM-CA resident after the payment of the enrolment fee (150 €).

 Personal data and communication with the College